Prag8855/aab/content/guides/moving-out.md

 Get a *[[Mietschuldenfreiheitsbescheinigung]]* from your landlord.
 It confirms that you have no debt to your landlord.
 You might need it to [apply for an apartment](/guides/find-a-flat-in-berlin#what-to-bring-to-the-visit).

+If you live in a [[WG]], you can also get a letter from your roommates to confirm that you always paid your rent on time.[^42]

+Your landlord can refuse to give you a *Mietschuldenfreiheitsbescheinigung*.
+Some landlords charge around 50€ for it.[^2]

 ## Checklist

 - [ ] Give a [cancellation letter](/glossary/Kündigungsschreiben) to your landlord